fenago/deep-learning-time-series-forecasting/chapter_19/Lab17.md

 one-step predictions and outputs are fed as inputs for subsequent predictions, and where one model is developed for each time step to be predicted.
 Alternately, CNNs can be used to predict the entire output sequence as a one-step prediction of the entire vector.
-This is a general benefit of feedforward neural networks.
+This is a general benefit of feed forward neural networks.
 An important secondary benefit of using CNNs is that they can support multiple 1D inputs in order to make a prediction.
 This is useful if the multi-step output sequence is a function of more than one input sequence.
 This can be achieved using two different model configurations.